ksjdragon/packsim/docs/source/usage.rst

 .. note::
 	Rendering as an `mp4` requires ``ffmpeg`` to be installed on your system.

 While it's possible to customize the figures that are drawn and outputted, there are already a few preset modes: `animate`, `energy`, `stats`, and `eigs`, which outputs the simulation steps as a video, a video with the graph of energy, compiled statistics, and the eigenvalues, respectively.
+Lastly, you can optionally specify a time for the video, which is default 30 seconds.

 .. code-block:: json
 	:force: